mmertama/pen/README.md

 * color c - use a given color (HTML color name or format).

-* close -  close current line to a polygon
+* close -  close current line to a polygon.

+* circle r x y - draw a circle.

 e.g.